NORMANTON PARK CONDOMINIUM

 Since its inception, the Group has developed projects in China, including a mega condominium, that have contributed over 6,000 apartments to the residential market.
 It has also invested into a 60,000 square metre site in central Brisbane that will soon offer 600 to 700 residences for sale.

-In Singapore, Kingsford is probably most notable for its development of two condominiums: Kingsford Hillview Peak, and Kingsford Waterbay with over 1,100 units, close to the size of One Normanton.
+In Singapore, Kingsford is probably most notable for its development of two condominiums: Kingsford Hillview Peak, and Kingsford Waterbay with over 1,100 units, close to the size of this Normanton condo.

 Normanton Park Location · Features